Primordial Black Hole Formation in Rastall Gravity: Shifted Collapse Threshold and Exponential Abundance Sensitivity: Rastall Gravity: Fundamentals and Background Evolution

-reduces identically to the standard conservation equation, and the theory becomes dynamically equivalent to General Relativity.
-Consequently, in an exactly conformal radiation fluid, Rastall corrections would be absent both at background and linear perturbation levels.
+reduces to the standard one, and Rastall gravity is dynamically indistinguishable from GR at every order in perturbation theory.

-However, the primordial plasma is not exactly conformal.
-Around the QCD epoch and at temperatures relevant for horizon re-entry of small-scale perturbations, quantum effects generate a small but non-vanishing trace of the energy--momentum tensor due to the QCD trace anomaly and deviations from ideal radiation behaviour.
+The primordial plasma is not, of course, exactly conformal.
+Near the QCD epoch---precisely the temperature range relevant for horizon re-entry of the scales of interest for PBH formation---the trace anomaly and deviations from ideal fluid behaviour generate a small but non-zero $T$.
+We parametrise this as